arthurfleck-jpg/arthurfleck-jpg.github.io/Project Sample - E-commerce 218951dc405b8032beb7d63e792fde60.md

 ### 2.Monthly Transaction Trend

-Next, we examine how transactions change in terms of sales and products sold in the past months
+Next, we examine how transactions change in terms of sales (based on `Final_Price(Rs.)`) and products sold in the past months

 ```python
 # Monthly sales trend analysis